alexhoma/routex.js/README.md

 ```

 Currently, there is no imperative way to change your app route using `routex.js`,
-like the next-routes' `Router.pushRoute(route, params, options)`, because I didn't need it at all.
+like the next-routes' `Router.pushRoute(route, params, options)`, because I didn't need it at all in my current applications.
 But I'm open to add it if someone finds it interesting.
-Since then, I'll try to keep
-this library as simple as possible.
+Since then, I'll try to keep this library as simple as possible.

 > For more information have a look into the [example app](./example) directory.

 ## Motivation

-I've been encouraged to write another Next.js routing library, even when
+I've decided to write another Next.js routing library, even when
-there are similar libraries, not only to reinvent the weel :stuck_out_tongue_closed_eyes:,
+there are similar libraries already, not only to reinvent the weel hehe,
 but to learn how dynamic routes are managed in an application made with Next.js.
-So I've decided
-to create my own.
+Also, because I found that some similar libraries does not fit at all with what I was searching for when using dynamic routes.

 ## Contributions

-If you want to suggest a change, feature or any question, feel free to open an issue
+If you want to suggest a change, feature or any question, feel free to open an issue or a pull request.
-to discuss it :)

 [npm-version]: https://badgen.net/npm/v/routex.js
 [travis-build]: https://travis-ci.com/alexhoma/routex.js.svg?branch=master